-The strategy of our derivation is so-called Floquet theory, which enables us to analyze time-periodic Hamiltonians by mapping them to time-independent Hamiltonians on an infinite-dimensional space\cite{Oka2019review}.
-It is allowed by a fact that generic smooth time-dependent Hamiltonians can be embedded into a time-periodic Hamiltonian.
-Our derivation is divided into the following three steps.
+Our strategy makes use of Floquet theory, originally developed for time-periodic Hamiltonians, as a mathematical tool to analyze general smooth time-dependent Hamiltonians.
+By mapping a generic time-dependent Hamiltonian to a time-independent one acting on an infinite-dimensional extended space \cite{Oka2019review}, we can derive the error bound in three steps.
 First, based on the Floquet mapping, we prove the existence of a time-independent PF on an infinite-dimensional space, which can reproduce a generic time-dependent PF.
-The infinite dimensionality comes from the ancilla degrees of freedom labeling the Fourier index $l \in \bbZ$.
 Next, using a technique developed for time-independent cases \cite{childs2021-trotter}, we obtain the error representation for the time-independent PF on the infinite-dimensional space.
-Finally, we reduce this error to the one for the time-dependent PF in the original space, which requires infinite summation over $l \in \bbZ$.
-By carefully showing the convergence of the error by the inverse Floquet mapping, we arrive at the error bound explicitly represented by the commutators and their time derivatives.
-Furthermore, our formalism also applies to various families of time-dependent PFs, such as the time-dependent multi-product formula (MPF) and the time-dependent PF for non-unitary dynamics.
-In particular, MPF is a promising approach that can exponentially improve the gate count in an desirable error $\varepsilon$ by using a linear combination of PFs \cite{Chin2010-mpf,low2019-mpf}.
-While the commutator scaling of MPF error has recently been proven for time-independent Hamiltonians \cite{zhuk2024-mpf,aftab2024-mpf}, that for time-dependent ones has been an open problem.
-We show that the time-dependent MPF has a time-independent counterpart in an infinite-dimensional space, and explicitly give its error bound with commutator scaling.
-This also results in the improved gate counts for simulating various time-dependent Hamiltonians with the time-dependent MPF.
+Finally, we reduce this error to the one for the time-dependent PF in the original space.
+By carefully showing the convergence of the error by the inverse Floquet mapping, we arrive at the error bound explicitly represented by nested commutators and their time derivatives.

+Our formalism also applies to various families of time-dependent PFs, such as the time-dependent multi-product formula (MPF) and the time-dependent PF for non-unitary dynamics.
+In particular, MPF is a promising approach that can exponentially improve the gate counts with respect to the allowable error $\varepsilon$ \cite{Chin2010-mpf,low2019-mpf}.
+While the commutator scaling of MPF error has recently been proven for time-independent Hamiltonians \cite{zhuk2024-mpf,aftab2024-mpf,mizuta2025-mpf}, that for time-dependent ones has been an open problem \cite{watkins-2024-clock}.
+Our approach reveals the commutator-scaling-type error of the time-dependent MPFs, resulting in their efficiency with respect to the system size and the accuracy.